Orthosymplectic Yangians: Introduction

 \subsection{Summary}

 \

 The original definition of Yangians $Y(\fg)$ associated to any simple Lie algebra $\fg$ is due to~\cite{d1}, where these algebras are realized as Hopf algebras with a finite set of generators (known as the \emph{$J$-realization}).
-The representation theory of such algebras is best developed using their alternative \emph{Drinfeld realization} proposed in~\cite{d2}, though the Hopf algebra structure is much more involved in this presentation (e.g.\ a proof of the coproduct formula was given only recently in~\cite{gnw}).
+The representation theory of such algebras is best developed using their alternative \emph{(new) Drinfeld realization} (also known as the \emph{current realization}) proposed in~\cite{d2}, though the Hopf algebra structure is much more involved in this presentation (for example, a proof of the coproduct formula was given only recently in \cite{gnw}).